jdidion/jdidion.github.io/content/posts/parsing-with-rust-part2.md

 }
 ```

 Note that we can take advantage of the fact that a grammar file is just a node module and add our own JavaScript functions.
 In this case, we've defined a `todo` function that we can use as a placeholder for the rules we need to implement.
-It prints a warning and returns the rule name as a token, which will allow the grammar to build successfully even though it is incomplete.
+It prints a warning and returns the rule name as a literal, which will allow the grammar to build successfully even though it is incomplete.

 The main problem with our current grammar is that it would parse the following as a valid document, when in fact it is not, since it doesn't contain one of the three required top-level elements.